Texas A&M University College of Geosciences

-The Texas A&M University College of Geosciences was a college of Texas A&M University located in College Station, Texas.
-The college has six academic departments and programs, including Atmospheric Sciences, Geography, Geology & Geophysics, Oceanography, Environmental Programs in Geosciences, and the Water Management & Hydrological Science (WMHS) Program.
-In addition, the College hosts three Research Centers and Institutes: Geochemical & Environmental Research Group (GERG), Integrated Ocean Drilling Program (IODP), and Texas Sea Grant College Program.
+The Texas A&M University College of Geosciences was an academic college of Texas A&M University in College Station, Texas.
+The college had six academic departments and programs, including Atmospheric Sciences, Geography, Geology & Geophysics, Oceanography, Environmental Programs in Geosciences, and the Water Management & Hydrological Science (WMHS) Program.
+In addition, the College hosted three Research Centers and Institutes: Geochemical & Environmental Research Group (GERG), Integrated Ocean Drilling Program (IODP), and Texas Sea Grant College Program.

 In 2022, the College of Geosciences merged with the College of Liberal Arts and the College of Science, along with a few other programs, to form the College of Arts & Sciences.

 Facilities

 The College of Geosciences is located on the main campus of Texas A&M University in College Station, Texas.

 The David G. Eller Oceanography & Meteorology Building (O&M Building) has a total of 109609 sqft of office, classroom, laboratory and storage space and is home to the Departments of Atmospheric Sciences, Geography, and Oceanography.
 At 15 floors, it is the tallest building on campus, and hosts a Doppler weather radar System on the roof.

 The Michel T. Halbouty Geosciences Building is named in honor of Distinguished Alumnus and successful oil and gas developer Michel T. Halbouty, class of 1930.
 It has a total of 70191 sqft of office, classroom, laboratory and storage space, and is home to the Department of Geology & Geophysics.

 IODP is located in Research Park in a 45277 sqft custom built facility.
 It houses the Laboratory and Core Repository Facility, provides facilities for visiting scientists from around the world, and is the site of a new .5 million Core Storage Facility, which added 10000 sqft to the existing complex.

 GERG is located on 20 acre of land approximately five miles south of the Texas A&M main campus.
 It houses state-of-the-art offices and laboratories for geochemical analysis.
 It is also the home of the Texas Automated Buoy System (TABS), which was created by the Texas General Land Grant Office in 1994 to provide real-time observations of surface currents and water temperature in the Gulf of Mexico.

 Texas Sea Grant is located about three miles (5 km) southeast of the main campus of Texas A&M. It houses administrative offices, Marine Information Service and some members of the Marine Advisory Service.